Retro Western Ski Resorts that Rock

 Brundage Mountain in Idaho has a rustic a-frame chalet, classic lifts and good old fashioned d trail skiing.
 The nearby lakeside town of McCall is home to as many snowmobilers as skiers… good times.

 Homewood in Lake Tahoe California is old school, with sensational views of Lake Tahoe.
 Everyone else skis nearby Squaw, Northstar and Heavenly – which makes Homewood a haven.
-Stay tuned as plans for an on mountain Homewood hotel and new lifts are pending here.
+Stay tuned as plans for a private members only ski club and resort are rumored here.

 Black Mountain in Jackson, New Hampshire is like skiing in a museum.
 From the authentic chairlifts that chug up the scenic 1,100’ vertical looking out at Mt Washington, to the cozy base lodge nestled in a horse pasture, Black is a step back in time- since 1935.